Poojitha-Bandaru23/TajKrishna-Hotel-project/README.md

 Frontend
     HTML5, CSS3, JavaScript: For designing a responsive and dynamic user interface.
     React.js: For creating a modern and interactive single-page application.
+Backend
+    Spring Boot: For building a robust and scalable backend API.
+    Java: For handling server-side logic and business workflows.
+Database
+MySQL: For managing and storing user, booking, and room information.